Kometa-Team/Kometa/docs/defaults/overlays/commonsense.md

 The `commonsense` Default Overlay File is used to create an overlay based on the CommonSense Age Rating on each item within your library.

-Use the [Mass Content Rating Update Library Operation](../../config/operations.md#mass-content-rating-update) with either `mdb_commonsense` or `mdb_commonsense0` to update Plex to the Common Sense Rating.

-**This file works with Movie and Show Libraries.**

 ![](images/commonsense.png)

+## Requirements & Recommendations

+Supported library types: Movie & Show

+Requirements: Use the [Mass Content Rating Update Library Operation](../../config/operations.md#mass-content-rating-update) with either `mdb_commonsense` or `mdb_commonsense0` to update Plex to the Common Sense Rating.

 ## Supported CommonSense Age Rating